-With the prevailing wind coming from the southwest, the western side of the United Kingdom is wetter than the eastern side.
-Atlantic currents, warmed by the Gulf Stream, bring mild winters particularly to the west, however, the north and east of the United Kingdom can experience cold winters when weather systems open up airflow from eastern Europe and Siberia.
-Arctic blasts from the north and Mediterranean blasts from the south can occur in winter and spring, and during the autumn period hurricanes can hit (usually the tail end of hurricanes that have come across the Atlantic Ocean).
-All of these factors lead to the United Kingdom being great for birds from different areas of the world all through the year.
+With the prevailing wind coming from the southwest, the western side of the UK is wetter than the eastern side.
+Atlantic currents, warmed by the Gulf Stream, bring mild winters particularly to the west, however, the north and east of the UK can experience cold winters when weather systems open airflow from eastern Europe and Siberia.
+Arctic blasts from the north and Mediterranean blasts from the south can occur in winter and spring, and during the autumn period mild hurricanes can hit (usually the tail end of hurricanes that have come across the Atlantic Ocean).
+All these factors lead to the UK being a great place to see birds from different areas of the world, all through the year.